stanford-rc/globus.stanford.edu/accounts/unlink.md

 ### Step 4: Add Other Linked Identities

 Use the [identity-linking process]({{ "accounts/link.html" | relative_url }})
-to link all of your other identities to your new primary identity, _including your previously-primary identity_.
+to link all of your other identities to your new primary identity.

 {% include info-box.html
    header="Keep your previously-primary identity"